-Chatsworth House, is a short drive away and is not to be missed with its’ impressive house, extensive gardens featuring the famous Emporer Fountain, cascade and maze.
+Chatsworth House, is a short drive away and is not to be missed with its’ impressive house, extensive gardens featuring the famous Emperor Fountain, cascade and maze.
 For the youngsters there is a children’s farm and an adventure playground.
 Chatsworth also has an excellent farm shop and garden centre.

 Haddon Hall, again close by, is a fortified medieval Manor House, dating from 12th century.
 Haddon has featured in many films and TV programmes, including Pride and Prejudice which starred Keira Knightly and Dame Judi Dench, and also BBC’s 2006 production of Jayne Eyre.

-Kedleston Hall, Sudbury Hall and Calke Abbey are also within easy reach, as is Sudbury Hall home to the outstanding Museum of Childhood – lots of activities for children of all ages.
+The National Trust’s Kedleston Hall, Sudbury Hall and Calke Abbey are also within easy reach, as is Sudbury Hall home to the outstanding Museum of Childhood – lots of activities for children of all ages.
 There is also a great adventure playground set in woods in the grounds of the hall.

 The hills and dales of the White Peak are ideal for walkers, with fields outlined by dry stone walls and criss-crossed with footpaths.
 Cyclists too will find routes to suit all abilities from a gentle ride up the Tissington Trail to the challenging hills of the Cat and Fiddle route.
 Bicycles can be hired locally from the Cycle Hire Centres at Parsley Hay or Ashbourne.

 The Tissington Trail passes close by Church Farm Holiday Cottages.
 The trail, which is the old railway track from Ashbourne to Buxton, makes for easy walking through the spectacular scenery.
 Or, you can hire bikes and cover quite a distance through the countryside, joining up with the High Peak Trail which takes you west towards Wirksworth.